SS General von Steuben: World War II

-The ship, now called Steuben, was commissioned in 1939 as a Kriegsmarine accommodation ship.
-In 1944, she was pressed into service as an armed transport ship, taking German troops to eastern Baltic ports and returning wounded troops to Kiel.
+The ship, now called Steuben, was recommissioned in 1939 as a Kriegsmarine accommodation ship.
+In 1944, she was pressed into service as a transport ship returning wounded troops to Kiel from eastern Baltic ports.

 Operation Hannibal

 Along with the and numerous other vessels, Steuben was part of the largest evacuation by sea in modern times.
 The Operation Hannibal evacuations surpassed the British evacuation at Dunkirk in both size of the operation and number of people evacuated.

 By early January 1945, Grossadmiral Karl Dönitz realized that Germany was soon to be defeated.
 Wishing to save his submariners, he radioed a coded message on 23 January 1945 to the Baltic Sea port of Gotenhafen (the Polish city and port of Gdynia under German occupation) to evacuate to the West, under the code name Operation Hannibal.